Magellanic penguin: Climate change

 Climate change has displaced fish populations, causing some Magellanic penguins to swim an extra 25 mi further from their nests to catch fish.
 While the penguins are swimming an extra 50 mi, their mates are sitting on a nest, unable to feed.
 A colony being tracked by University of Washington professor P. Dee Boersma, about 1000 mi south of Buenos Aires, has fallen by more than 20 percent in the past 22 years, leaving 200,000 breeding pairs.
 Some younger penguins are now moving their breeding colonies north to be closer to fish, but, in some cases, this is putting them on private, unprotected lands.
 As a result of these changes, some penguins are known to have been lost or confused.
 At present, 12 of 17 penguin species are experiencing rapid population declines.
 A recent study of professor Dee Boersma showed that an increase of rainstorms caused by climate change affecting weather patterns has had a large impact in the chicks' population.
-The chicks haven't yet grown waterproof feathers so they are more likely to die of hypothermia when they get wet during big storms.
+The chicks have not yet grown waterproof feathers so they are more likely to die of hypothermia when they get wet during big storms.

 Increased frequency of extreme events, such as storms, drought, temperature extremes, and wildfires, associated with climate change, increases the reproductive failure in Magellanic penguins.

 Mass mortalities

 In 2008, over 400 penguins were found dead on Rio de Janeiro beaches.
 That year, 100 had also been received by the Niteroi Zoo in an oiled condition and in need of treatment.

 In 2010, 550 penguins were found on Brazil's coastline.
 They were believed to have starved to death.
 In June 2012, higher numbers were recorded, with 742 Magellanic penguins discovered in a decomposed state on the shores of Brazil.
 The causes of death were investigated.
 The birds were young and "natural causes" were assumed.
 Prior to 2010, only roughly 10 dead penguins would be expected to be found ashore in a typical year.

 In early March 2022, 115 penguins were found dead in the coast next to Toltén River, southern Chile.
-Besides the penguins 104 white-chinned petrel, five Guanay cormorant, one Chilean dolphin and one South American sea lion were found dead.
+Besides the penguins 104 white-chinned petrel, five guanay cormorant, one Chilean dolphin and one South American sea lion were found dead.

+In July 2023, more than 2000 dead penguins were washed up on the shores of Uruguay.
+According to Uruguayan authorities, 90% of these were juveniles without fat reserves and with empty stomachs.
+All carcasses tested negative for avian influenza.
+Other dead seabirds, sea turtles and sea lions were found on the coast of the Maldonado Department.

 Conservation

-The provincial government of Chubut is committed to the creation of a Marine protected area in order to protect the penguins and other marine species near the largest Magellanic breeding colony.
-The creation of a MPA would likely improve the breeding success of the colonies as well as increase prey availability, reduce foraging distance, and increase feeding frequency.
+The provincial government of Chubut is committed to the creation of a marine protected area in order to protect the penguins and other marine species near the largest Magellanic breeding colony.
+The creation of a marine protected area would likely improve the breeding success of the colonies as well as increase prey availability, reduce foraging distance, and increase feeding frequency.